 Natural home remedies for flatulence

 When the abdomen makes noises and causes abdominal pain, it is bloated.
 Flatulence can be annoying and unpleasant and often occurs in combination with abdominal cramps, back pain, and indigestion.

-Usually, many gases that form in the body, we excrete through the lungs again.
-With bloated belly, the air takes the rear exit.
-Mostly it happens when the stomach, and intestine do not digest the food properly.
+Usually, many gases form in the body; we excrete them through the lungs again.
+With a bloated belly, the air takes the rear exit.
+Mostly it happens when the stomach and intestine do not digest the food properly.
 It gets into the colon and here is fermented by the bacteria living therein.

 For our gut to function optimally, it depends on various nutrients.
-There are some foods that aid digestion, provide the intestines with nutrients, soothe the muscles of the colon, and reduce bloating.
+Some foods aid digestion, provide the intestines with nutrients, soothe the colon’s muscles, and reduce bloating.